The 7 Reasons why your business should have a website

 Answer frequently asked questions.

 Communicate changes quickly.
-The time it takes to update written info on your website is considerably shorter than it takes to update in printed adverts.
+The time it takes to update written information on your website is considerably shorter than it takes to update in printed adverts.
 Especially with easy self editing options.
 Even if self editing is not your cup of tea, it shouldn’t take longer than 24-hours for a website’s written content to be updated.
 Depending of course on the amount of information to change..

-If your business address changes, it will only take an hour or so to change contact details on a website.
+If your physical business address changes, it will only take an hour or so to change contact details on a website.
 How much longer will it take to change on a billboard?

 A website is accessible on a global scale, to a broad customer base.
 Instead of being limited to the city and surrounding area that your store is in, you now have the potential for attracting customers on a national or global scale.